The power of customer experience – why does it matter?

 3. What does success look like to the client (defining success milestones).

-In summary, this isn’t rocket science on paper but this is hard to deliver end to end consistently.
+Customer experience isn’t rocket science on paper but it can be hard to deliver end-to-end consistently.
 It needs focus and attention plus constant review.
 Ultimately, this could be your way to stay ahead of the competition.

 <Definition of NPS: number of customers scoring you as a 9 or 10 (promoter) less the number of customers scoring you between 0 and 6 (detractor) as a percentage of the total number of customers in the survey.
 Those scoring 7 or 8 are potentially passively engaged and are not included in the score>